Martin Frobisher: Second voyage

-On 8 July, presented with no opportunity to land, Frobisher set his course westwards.
+On 8 July 1577, presented with no opportunity to land, Frobisher set his course westwards.
 The ships were caught almost immediately in severe storms and separated, each of them lowering their sails for long intervals.
 They continued this way for several days, tracking before the wind until the weather cleared on 17 July and the fleet was able to regroup, a testament to the skill of the masters.
 A sailor aboard Ayde spied Hall's Island at the mouth of Frobisher Bay the same evening.
 The next day, Frobisher and a small party landed at Little Hall's Island in Ayde's pinnace to search for more samples of the black ore acquired originally by Robert Garrard, but found none.
 On 19 July, Frobisher and forty of his best men landed at Hall's Island and made their way to its highest point, which he dubbed Mount Warwick in honour of the Earl of Warwick, one of the principal investors in the expedition.
 There they piled a cairn of stones to mark possession of the new land and prayed solemnly for the success of their venture.

 Several weeks were now spent in collecting ore, but very little was done in the way of discovery, Frobisher being specially directed by his orders from the Company of Cathay to "defer the further discovery of the passage until another time".
 There was much parleying and some skirmishing with the Inuit, and earnest but futile attempts were made to recover the five men captured the previous year.
 The expedition's return to England commenced on 23 August 1577, and Ayde reached Milford Haven in Wales on 23 September.
 Gabriel and Michael later arrived separately at Bristol and Yarmouth.

-Frobisher brought with him three Inuit who had been forcibly taken from Baffin Island: a man called Calichough, a woman, Egnock, and her child, Nutioc.
+Frobisher brought with him three Inuit who had been forcibly taken from Baffin Island: a man called Calichough or Kalicho, a woman, Egnock or Arnaq, and her child, Nutioc or Nuttaaq.
 All three died soon after their arrival in England, Calichough dying from a wound suffered when a rib was broken unintentionally during his capture and eventually punctured his lung.
-The Inuit's names are reported elsewhere as Kalicho, Arnaq and Nuttaaq.